eptec-lab/DEVOPS_FINAL/README.md

 This repo is the revised repo for my DEVOPS project

 There are all labs.
-I just have to finish with the last lab about Docker
+Lab with Docker finished.
+## Next
+Just need to refactor different codes inside the lab 7 and pushing ther project